jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And here is when everyone on Main Street makes a big choice.

-Does the regular person help the protagonists evolve civilization by using modern tools to change their how the live their life, or help the antagonists hold back progress by following old lifestyles and rules?
+Does the regular person help the protagonists evolve civilization by using modern tools to change their way of life?
+Or let the antagonists hold back progress by following old lifestyles and rules?

-If you stay out of the fight, you support the establishment by keeping things the way they are and are thus what computer games call a “non-playing character”.
-Which means you’re essentially an extra watching your civilization as if it was a movie you can’t control.
-That’s your choice, remember.
-If you grab hold of the new levers of power and upgrade society, you’re a player god, playing the game of civilization and helping society evolve.
+If you stay out of the fight, you support the establishment by keeping things the way they are.
+That makes you what computer games call a "non-playing character".
+Which means you're essentially an extra watching your civilization as if it was a movie you can't control.
+If you grab hold of the new levers of power and upgrade society, you're a player god, playing the game of civilization and helping society evolve.

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
-The people who control Industrial Age technology (the eight difference bosses in _Office Space_) are fighting them off with things like fancy marketing campaigns, copyright laws, and political lobbying.
+The people who control Industrial Age technology (the eight different bosses in _Office Space_) are fighting them off with things like fancy marketing campaigns, copyright laws, and political lobbying.

 When the war arrives on the homefront, people of Main Street make a choice.
 Do you step up to help the heroes?

 That's a choice you, the person reading this right now, has to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids will live even unhappier lives.
 The burden of transforming society will only fall on their shoulders.

-A bit heavy to pull on your parental heartstrings, but it’s true.
+A bit heavy to pull on your parental heartstrings, but it's true.
 Life on Main Street will keep getting worse until we upgrade to the Internet Age.
-We can keep evil things like debt, depression, war, and pandemics at bay only if we keep evolving our technology and philosophy to be up to par.
+Evil things like debt, depression, war, and pandemics stay away only if we keep evolving our technology and philosophy.

-Don’t worry.
+Don't worry.
 We can finish the Internet Age upgrade.
-Even now during this pandemic we can start to upgrade our way of life.
+Even now, during this pandemic, we can start to upgrade our way of life.
 People only need to believe in a new philosophy that teaches us our innate power as player gods.

 ANNO 1800 happiness video
-_When playing a civilization building game, players must change their policies to get happier citizens.
+_When playing a civilization-building game, players must change their policies to get happier citizens.
 The difference in real-life is there is no "player" except you and your friends who must change things._

 ## We Upgrade our Politics Now, or We Lose the Game

 Politics is currently quite emotional.
 Actually, from the disputed elections of the American government to the radicalization of European politics, I think it's better to say Westerners fucking hate each other.
 And many don't know why.
 They're just angry.
 And not in the "I stepped in the puddle" sort of way.
 Mad "because the other side is ruining everything!" kind of way.

-Let’s get some perspective.
+Let's get some perspective.
 Today, regular people are increasingly unhappy.
 To cope, we pick an ideology to help us.
 Conservatism and Progressivism are the big choices because both spanned the world on the back of the Industrial Age and the era of mass-production.
 Conservatives fight for free-markets to help society create more property, Progressives fight for property redistribution to keep our community fair.
 This divide causes a tug of war over regulations, tax rates, subsidies, and other government policies.

 However, digital property can't be mass-produced or redistributed.
 Digital books, paperwork, audio, and video are automatically both.
 As our world becomes more virtual in the Internet Age, Industrial Age mentalities grow obsolete.

 But rather than rethink hundreds of years of "Left vs. Right" politics, both sides turn extremist.
 Old-school businessmen keep their Conservative troops loyal with constant stories of "fighting evil communists who are coming for your money!"
 De-regulation, tax-cuts, free-trade are among the right-wing rallying calls.
 In contrast, social justice warriors keep left-wing politics exciting by "fighting racist fascists who want to oppress you!."
 Their choir forms around demands for climate justice, diversity indoctrination, and free college schooling.

 In our communities, nationwide fascism and communism (thankfully) died decades ago.
 Meaning few people in Western societies label themselves fascist or communist.
 Left and Right call their enemies these names because neither understands digital technology helps our nation prosper (as Progressives dream) by forcing us to better ourselves (as Conservatives demand).
-Left and Right need to keep their believers in the choir singing against “the other side.”
+Left and Right need to keep their believers in the choir singing against "the other side."
 Fighting phantoms distract the people with great television.

 Their strategy?
 Spectacular entertainment.
-Left and Right don’t want regular people to become player gods of the Internet Age.
+Left and Right don't want regular people to become player gods of the Internet Age.
 They want their supporters to stay extras in the Industrial Age.
-When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up “Breaking News!
-The Other Side Is Ruining Our Country!” to distract their believers from the fact both Left and Right are out of date.
+When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up "Breaking News!
+The Other Side Is Ruining Our Country!" to distract their believers from the fact both Left and Right are out of date.
 Blockbuster sequels and remakes do the same thing when they jack up special effects because their stories no longer connect with Main Street.

 https://www.youtube.com/watch?v=tEczkhfLwqM
 _In the Industrial Age, Left and Right used to cooperate all the time.
 Not anymore.
 This video excellently shows the growing hatred between them.
 It's about the US Congress but applies in every Western country.
 Notice how the divide started in the 1970s and has grown since.
 That's because neither Left or Right knows what to do in the Internet Age, so they blame each other for the society's growing list of problems.
 Left/Right politics (both sides) is why we're increasingly unhappy._